owen-it/laravel-auditing-doc/auditor.md

 # Auditor

-The `Auditor` is the class responsible for executing audits and pruning old `Audit` records.
+The `Auditor` is the class responsible for auditing and pruning old `Audit` records.

 Usually, there's no need to use it directly, since the `AuditableObserver` takes care of things for us.

-Yet, should the need to call it manually arise, here are two ways of doing it.
+Yet, should the need to call it manually arise, here is how it could be done.

 ## Using the Auditor Facade